No Products in the Cart

 If you've ever been in this situation, you know how terrifying it is to be unable to move.
 You'll feel anxious and afraid because you may experience hallucinations and be unable to control the body with which you work day and night.

-Sleep paralysis has significant cultural significance throughout the planet, with famous stories from Cambodia, Egypt, Italy, Newfoundland, Nigeria, and, therefore, the United States.
+Sleep paralysis has significant cultural significance throughout the planet, with famous stories from Cambodia, Egypt, Italy, Newfoundland, Nigeria, and even the United States.
 So what's the one thing all these countries have in common?
 Demons!

-Over 100 seemingly healthy people from various South East Asian populations were discovered dead in their sleep under mysterious circumstances in 1977.
+In 1977, over 100 seemingly healthy people from various South East Asian populations were discovered dead in their sleep under mysterious circumstances.
 The story of Lilith emerges as an unusual occurrence and takes on the meaning of bizarre stories.

-A nightmare/succubus, whose first reference was found within the Sumerian King list of 2400 BC.
+Lilith is a nightmare/succubus, whose first reference was found within the Sumerian King List of 2400 BC.
 A she-demon, she bore children from her nocturnal unions with men.
 In other derivations, she was Adam's first wife who, instead of 'obeying,' became a demon that preyed on women during childbirth.

 ...in the night time, when she was composing her self to sleep, sometimes she believed the devil lay upon her and held her down, sometimes that she was choked by a great dog or thief lying upon her breast, so that she could hardly speak or breath, and when she endeavored to throw off the burthen, she was not able to stir her members.
 And while she was in that strife, sometimes with great difficulty she awoke of her self , sometimes her husband hearing her make a doleful in articular voice ...